Cyberjaya: History

+Cyberview Lodge, the first hotel in Cyberjaya, hosted the 1998 Asia-Pacific Economic Cooperation meeting.

-Until 1975, what is today Cyberjaya, Putrajaya and Dengkil were under the administration of Hulu Langat (Kajang) district.
+Until 1975, Cyberjaya, along with Putrajaya and Dengkil were under the administration of Hulu Langat district.
 On the site of today's Cyberjaya once stood an estate, Prang Besar (Great War).

 The idea of an IT-themed city, Cyberjaya, arose out of a study by management consultancy McKinsey for the Multimedia Super Corridor commissioned by the Federal Government of Malaysia in 1995.
 The implementation agency was the Town & Country Planning Department of the Ministry of Housing and Local Government.
-The catalyst is the agreement by NTT in 1996 to site an R&D centre at a site to the west of the new Malaysian administration centre, Putrajaya.
+The catalyst was the agreement by NTT in 1996 to site an R&D centre at a site to the west of the new Malaysian administration centre, Putrajaya.

 Multimedia Development Corporation (MDEC, then known as MDC), the agency overseeing the implementation of the MSC was located in Cyberjaya to oversee the creation.
 The real estate implementation was privatised to Cyberview Sdn Bhd (Cyberview) in early 1997.
 At the time, Cyberview was set up a joint-venture comprising entities such as Setia Haruman Sdn Bhd (SHSB), Nippon Telephone and Telegraph (NTT), Golden Hope, MDEC, Permodalan Nasional Berhad (PNB) and Kumpulan Darul Ehsan Berhad (KDEB), representative of the Selangor Government.
 SHSB, a consortium comprising Renong, Landmarks, MKLand and Country Heights, was asked to take the lead regarding the development.
 Federal government-linked companies Telekom Malaysia and Tenaga Nasional were conscripted to provide the telecommunication and power supply infrastructure.
 The ambitious plan was to develop the first phase, comprising 1,430 hectares by 2006, with the remaining 1,460 hectares to be developed after the year 2011.
 The engineering management consultant, Pengurusan Lebuhraya Bhd (now acquired by Opus International Malaysia) was appointed to manage the construction of utilities and infrastructure, overseeing major construction firms of Peremba and United Engineers Malaysia (UEM).